Change is one of the only guarantees in life.

 5. Equip Students with Practical Ways to Trust God in Transitions

-Trusting God isn’t just an idea—it’s a daily practice.
+Trusting God is a daily practice.

 Practical Ways Students Can Trust God in Life’s Big Changes: